anelendata/handoff/docs/01_run_local.md

 cat files/the_great_dictator_speech.txt | wc -w
 ```

-cat writes out the content of the file to the stdin, and it is picked up by
+As indicated by `|`, cat writes out the content of the file to the stdin, and
-wc command through Unix pipeline and it counts the number of words.
+it is picked up by wc command through Unix pipeline and it counts the number
+of words.

 Now let's run.
 Try entering this command below: